Villages and Maps

 8. Uwe Kerntopf's Dobriner Land web site which has a listing of places in the Lipno and Rypin areas of Poland.
 The list includes the Polish name and the equivalent German name, and also the district and county.
 See the side bar at this site under "Ortschaften "

-9. A series of maps showing the governing districts in Russian Poland in 1907 (Prussia is a separate country at this point, so these maps do not show that area of present-day Poland).
+9. (URL moved?)
+A series of maps showing the governing districts in Russian Poland in 1907 (Prussia is a separate country at this point, so these maps do not show that area of present-day Poland).
 There is a key map and then individual maps of each district.
 Not really detailed, but shows many of the larger towns, and gives a good idea of the district boundaries.

 10. Central Vistula River Area For a good look at villages and pictures of villages in the general area of Plock, including some maps.